1982 Caesars Palace Grand Prix: Race report

 At the green light for the race on Saturday, Prost led from the pole, followed by teammate Arnoux.
 Cheever, from the fourth spot on the grid, was determined to get around the outside of Alboreto on the first left-hander.
 They touched wheels, but both continued with Alboreto still in front, Cheever's Ligier sporting a vibrating front wheel and the Tyrrell of Alboreto bearing a tire mark on the right sidepod.

 For the first ten laps, the Renaults steadily pulled away from Alboreto, with Arnoux now leading Prost.
 The Tyrrell began to match Arnoux's times, however, and then to close on him, as Prost took back the lead on lap 15.
 Speculation of a problem with Arnoux's car proved true, as the Renault was faltering, and he retired on lap 21.

 Watson, meanwhile, had dropped to twelfth in the opening laps, but passed Piquet on lap 12, then Rosberg, Andretti and Cheever on successive laps, eventually reaching third place, with a thirty-second gap to the two leaders.
 However, when Andretti, hoping to help clinch the Constructors' title for Ferrari, slid off directly in front of Rosberg on lap 27 with a broken rear suspension link, Rosberg took over the fifth place he sought.

 Among the leaders, Alboreto began inching closer to Prost again, and Watson continued to close on both of them.
 Niki Lauda's McLaren retired on lap 54, while Alboreto had eliminated the gap to Prost, and gotten by him to take the lead in a Grand Prix for the first time.
 Prost's tires were picking up rubber and had developed a vibration.
 In four more laps, Watson had also caught and passed him, but he was having the same problem as Prost, and so could make no progress on Alboreto.

 Alboreto cruised to a comfortable victory, his first ever and the first for Tyrrell in four years.
 Alboreto was the 11th different victor that year.
 Cheever was also able to overtake the ailing Prost for third, nine laps from the end.
 Less than three seconds behind Prost, and the last car on the lead lap, was Rosberg, who therefore won the world title.
 Ferrari won the Constructors' Championship despite not finishing in the points.

+This race also was marked the end of the engine's 14-year dominance of Ford Cosworth engine (of normal combustion), since the 1968 with Lotus and Graham Hill, being increasingly superseded by the turbocharged engines of the time.